It's Not Just The Guns... It's The Media

 Bruce Willis is back!
 And he is shooting and killing everyone who gets in his way.

-As we say in America: “That’ Entertainment!”
+As we say in America: “That’s entertainment!”

 Then, are you really surprised when Stephen Paddock decides to do sort of the same thing on his own in Las Vegas?
 Where do you think he got the idea from?

-The average American spends an astonishing 5 hours a day, every day, watching TV (which now includes Netflix movies).
+The average American spends an astonishing five hours a day, every day, watching TV (which now includes Netflix movies).
 A few more hours a month at the movies and of course video games, and what do you get?
-You get and endless, mind numbing education in how you ‘handle a problem’.
+You get an endless, mind-numbing education in how you “handle a problem.”
 You shoot people.

-If we, as a society, spent 5 hours every day playing the piano, we would be an incredibly musical nation.
-If we all dedicated 5 hours a day, every day, to playing tennis (all of us) we would be an incredibly athletic nation.
-If we spent 5 hours a day, every day, reading, we would be a remarkably literate nation.
+If we, as a society, spent five hours every day playing the piano, we would be an incredibly musical nation.
+If we all dedicated five hours a day, every day, to playing tennis (all of us) we would be an incredibly athletic nation.
+If we spent five hours a day, every day, reading, we would be a remarkably literate nation.
 But we aren’t.

-Instead, we spend 5 hours a day, every day, watching a lot of people shooting other people all the time.
+Instead, we spend five hours a day, every day, watching a lot of people shooting other people all the time.
 And that makes us a very violent nation.

-By the time a child finishes elementary school, he or she has seen more than 8,000 murders on TV, plus 100,000 other acts of violence, many of them gun related.
+By the time a child finishes elementary school, he or she has seen more than 8,000 murders on TV, plus 100,000 other acts of violence, many of them gun-related.

 In the movie Die Hard 2, there are 264 killings in just 90 minutes.